 4. Storytelling

 Storytelling is a way of communicating ideas through stories.
-Since research reveals that approximately 65% of us are visual learners, it makes sense to use this medium for persuasive business communication with clients.
+Since research reveals that approximately 65% of us are visual learners, using this medium for persuasive business communication with clients makes sense.

 Organizations use storytelling to simplify complex problems or concepts and lead their audience to a particular conclusion, such as why the business’ product best solves their pain points.